 Paul Simon is known for his SouthPark and Myers Park stores, which provide the latest in fashion for both men and women.
-But this month, you can see how this clothier expresses his own creativity.
-His art show at Providence Gallery beginning April 1, 2011 will benefit several local non-profit arts organizations.
-For more details on the exhibit and opening reception, visit www.providencegallery.net.
+In April 2011 he showed how this clothier expresses his own creativity.
+His art show at Providence Gallery began April 1, 2011 and benefited several local non-profit arts organizations.

 When did you first pursue your artistic interests?